-Note: If a fielder is about to receive a thrown ball and if the ball is in flight directly toward and near enough to the fielder so he must occupy his position to receive the ball, he may be considered to be "in the act of fielding a ball".
+Note: If a fielder is about to receive a thrown ball and if the ball is in flight directly toward and near enough to the fielder so they must occupy their position to receive the ball, the fielder may be considered to be "in the act of fielding a ball."
 It is entirely up to the judgment of the umpire as to whether a fielder is in the act of fielding a ball.
-After a fielder has made an attempt to field a ball and missed, he can no longer be in the "act of fielding" the ball.
-For example: An infielder dives at a ground ball and the ball passes him and he continues to lie on the ground and delays the progress of the runner, he very likely has obstructed the runner.
+After a fielder has made an attempt to field a ball and missed, they can no longer be in the "act of fielding" the ball.
+For example: An infielder dives at a ground ball and the ball passes them.
+If the fielder continues to lie on the ground and delays the progress of the runner, they very likely have obstructed the runner.